 ISOFIX is a fixture system for car child seats (p.
-45) that is based on an international standard.
+47) that is based on an international standard.

-Mounting points for the ISOFIX fixture system are concealed behind the lower section of the rear seat backrest, in the outer seats.
+Mounting points for the ISOFIX fixture system are located at the lower section of the rear seat backrest, in the outer seats.